Krekerok01/crud-app/README.md

 * To find all students use: GET ```http://localhost:8081/students/get```
 * To find specific student by id use: GET ```http://localhost:8081/students/get?id=<id>```

-Also, you can use other search parameters or a combination of them: name, age.
+Also, you can use other search parameters or a combination of them: name, age, phone, email.

 ### Tutors